thornAvery/kep-hack/README.md

 * erosunica - Assistance with developing Celadon University & Citrine City, plus sources for various subjects.
 * Chatot4444 - Assisting with gym scaling code.
 * Enigami - Reworking the Battle Tent's RestoreTeam code to make it work properly.
+* LadyMisticus - Made a well-documented spreadsheet for the hack that details every Pokemon's stats, movepools and locations, plus more!
 * Ness the Unexplained - Helped with writing NPC dialogue and Pokédex entries for new Pokémon such as Gyopin.
 * ZumiIsawhat? - Restorations of beta OST.
 * FrenchOrange - Reconstructions of various overworld beta sprites.